redbadger/awesome-badger/_posts/2026-03-09-wasm-beyond-the-browser-and-back-again.md

 I used to do this by hand in Ye Old days (2015).

-### Why build a Zed extension?
+### Why I built a Zed extension

 [Zed](https://zed.dev/) is a modern code editor built in Rust, designed for speed and collaboration.
 Its extension system uses WASM as the plugin format — every extension is a compiled `.wasm` module that runs in a sandbox.
+I wanted proper MJML support in my editor, so I built [zed-mjml](https://github.com/pataruco/zed-mjml) — a language server extension that provides diagnostics, validation, and previews.
 This is where things get interesting and where the contrast with browser extensions becomes clear.

 ### The Zed extension API